leomakino/learn-data-engineer-topics/DataCamp/Data Engineer Track/15 - Introduction to Scala/course_notes.md

 - Designed to be concise.
 - Scala source code is intended to be compled to Java bytecode, so that the resulting executable code runs on a Java virtual machine
 - Scala is like a newer, improved Java
+- Scala combines object-oriented and functional programming in one concise, high-level language.
+- Scala's static types help avoid bugs in complex applications, and its JVM and JavaScript runtimes let you build high-performance systems with easy access to huge ecosystems of libraries.

 Why use Sala?
 - **SCA**lable **LA**nguage